alex-yates-redgate/data_masker_labs/README.md

 2. Create a Row-Internal rule to generate truthy email addresses, by incorporating the data in the name columns.
 Ensure that this rule runs *after* any rules that mask the name columns have completed.
 3. Create a Table-to-Table rule to sync the data in the DM_CUSTOMER table with the DM_CUSTOEMR_NOTES table.
 Ensure that this rule is set to run after the data in the DM_CUSTOMER and DM_CUSTOMER_NOTES tables have already been completely masked.
 4. Re-run your masking set, and review the data in the tables.
-5. Observe ExampleMaskSet.DMSMaskSet.
+5. Observe ExampleMaskSet02.DMSMaskSet.
 This is an example masking set that appropriately masks the DM_CUSTOMER and DM_CUSTOMER_NOTES tables.
 Compare it with your own masking set, and consider any differences.
+6. Optional: Review the command line documentation, and attempt to run your masking set via the command line: https://documentation.red-gate.com/dms/data-masker-help/general-topics/about-command-line-automation